5 Steps for How to Do a Digital DetoxReading Time: 7 minutes

 Digital Detox Benefits

-There are many benefits to completing a digital detox, in terms of both physical and mental health.
+There are many benefits of a social media digital detox, in terms of both physical and mental health.
 Let’s look at some of those benefits.

 Physical Health Benefits

 In regard to physical health, technology usage often leads to more sedentary behavior.
 Sitting in front of a computer screen or looking down at a smartphone for hours takes away from time when young adults can be active outdoors doing a form of physical exercise.
-According to a 2019 study of 1,000 undergraduate students presented at the ACC Latin America Conference, university students who used their smartphones five or more hours a day had a 43 percent increased risk of obesity.
+According to a study of 1,000 undergraduates, students who used their smartphones five or more hours a day had a 43 percent increased risk of obesity.
 These students were also twice as likely to drink more sugary drinks and eat more fast food, sweets, and snacks.
 Implementing a digital detox allows for more time for healthier activities such as exercise, yoga, and meditation practices, for example.